yzhishko/data-tracker/README.md

 ### Regional Scale

-The described system can be deployed in multiple regions across the globe and Load Balanced based on user proximity.
+The described system can be deployed in multiple regions across the globe and Load Balanced based on user location.

 __IMPORTANT__: all components should be synced via [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) protocol.